chilliard99/CEN3031/Sprint1.md

 Not-Completed:

      front:
-     - Light/Dark Mode Toggle: This was not completed since we are sill building out the the user interface and we will add this feature later in the development        process.
+     - Light/Dark Mode Toggle: This was not completed since we are sill building out the the user interface and we will add this feature later in the developmt process.

      back: